Complete Guide to Cheap SR-22 Insurance in Texas (December 2025 Rates)

 Key Takeaways

-• State Farm, GEICO, and Allstate offers some of the cheapest rates for SR-22 insurance..
+• State Farm, Mile Auto, and Allstate offer some of the cheapest rates for SR-22 insurance.

 • Texas requires you to maintain SR-22 coverage for two years.